Ally: From Noun to Verb

 — Robin D. G. Kelley

 Robin D. G. Kelley: The word “ally” is often used to identify those who are supportive of other’s struggles, and it’s a word that has had a lot of currency in the era of Black Lives Matter and Occupy.
-What would you say the term mean to you, especially in the context of making music?
+What would you say the term means to you, especially in the context of making music?

 Vijay Iyer: That’s a really profound and profoundly American question.
 I’ve been advising a student—by his own account, a privileged white kid from the South—who’s doing a project on Thomas Dorsey and Rosetta Tharpe, who were iconic innovators of gospel music.
 For the project, he’s writing about them, but then with an ensemble he’s also to present his own versions of some of the music that made them famous.
 And he’s been having a crisis around, basically, “Who am I in relation to all of this?”